alphagov/inside-government-admin-guide/your-account/forgot-your-password.md

 This is also useful if you want to trigger a welcome email so you can get started.

-1. Go to the Preview or Production environment, depending on which one you’ve forgotten the password for.
+1. Go to the Preview (practice/mock-ups) or Production (live) environment, depending on which one you’ve forgotten the password for.

    [https://signon.preview.alphagov.co.uk](https://signon.preview.alphagov.co.uk)